nwoeanhinnogaehr/pvoc-plugins/README.md

 Compile with `cargo build --release`, throw `target/release/libpvoc_plugins.so` in your LADSPA path, and you're good to go!

 ## The plugins
 Every plugin has a "Bins" setting - this controls the number of frequency bins used for the phase vocoder.
-Too few will be low quality and too many will blur the audio through time.
+Few will likely be low quality and many will blur the audio through time.
+For optimal performance, this should be a power of two or the sum of a small number of powers of two.

 ### bin flipper
 This linearly inverts the frequency of each bin.